google-code-export/ccc-gistemp/numpy/doc/2011-08-16/NumPy-Report.rst

 The problem
 -----------
 #.
-The original ccc-gistemp is is pure python and make use of list
+The original ccc-gistemp is coded in pure python relying on list
-   comprehension and loops for its algebra.
-That result in a very slow code, approximately 30 minutes on a Intel(R) Core(TM)2 Duo CPU E8400 @ 3.00GHz machine.
+   comprehensions and loops for its algebra.
+That result is a slow code that takes approximately 30 minutes on a Intel(R) Core(TM)2 Duo CPU E8400@3.00GHz machine.
 #.
-The code relies on several checks for valid and invalid (9999.0) entries.
+The code performs several checks for valid (temperature records) and invalid
-   The significant amount of "missing values" checked via the valid() and invalid() function result in a call overhead that slows down the code.
+   (9999.0) entries.
+The significant amount of "missing values" checked via the valid() and invalid() function result in a call overhead that significantly slows down the code.
 #.
-Profiling of the whole code pointed to step3 as the most slow.
-More
+Profiling of the whole code pointed to step3 (out of 5) as the most slow.
-   specifically series.combine() and the function overhead call on valid() and invalid() functions there.
+   More specifically series.combine() and the function overhead call on valid() and invalid() function calls from series.combine().

 Masked array effort